DarrenPaulWright/hord/docs/Model.md

 <br><a name="new_Model_new"></a>

 #### new Model(schema)
 > Models with automatic schema enforcement.
-Once the Model is instantiated the schema can't be changed.
+Once the Model is instantiated the schema can't be changed.> > The Model class uses the [on-change](https://github.com/sindresorhus/on-change) library (uses the [`Proxy` API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)) to detect changes and enforce the schema.

 | Param | Type |